Learn PHP: a PHP tutorial

 ?>

-To extend the value of a variable, we can first define this, before then redefining it with the string ‘dot’ operator (.) before the equals sign.
-This enables the new variable to account for both the previous definitions together: $example = $example .
-'World'.
+To extend the value of a variable, define it again, but put the concatenation operator dot (.) before the equal sign.
+This is the common shorthand notation for $example = $example . ‘world’.

-PHP responds by adding the new value to the previously defined value.
-If you want to add a space between the two values, include this at the end of the first string, as in the example code.
+PHP will append the new value to the previously defined one.
+If you want a space between the two values, write it at the end of the first string, as in the example.

-The PHP interpreter is only interested in code that comes between an opening and closing PHP tag:
+In principle, the PHP interpreter is only interested in code that is between an opening and a closing PHP tag:

-If you want to combine HTML and PHP, you should write your HTML page as usual according to the classic document structure and save it as a .php file:
+To combine HTML and PHP, write your HTML page in the classic document structure and save it under the file extension .php:

 <!DOCTYPE html>